Alkistis/starter-hugo-research-group/content/post/20-12-01-wowchemy-prize/index.md

 image:
   filename: featured.jpg
 ---
 Members of the group have helped perform the first blind foreground subtraction challenge for neutral hydrogen intensity mapping with MeerKAT and the SKA, using state-of-the-art simulations.
-The paper has been posted on the arXiv, link [here]([here](https://arxiv.org/abs/2107.10814)).
+The paper has been posted on the arXiv (click for link).